lsst-dm/dmtn-116/index.rst

 Nginx is a ubiquitous web server.
-It's one of the two most common implementations for the ingress controller of Kubernetes - the other being the GLBC, the GCE ingress controller available in Google's GKE kubernetes offering.
+It's one of the two most common implementations for the ingress controller of Kubernetes - the other being the GLBC, the GCE ingress controller available in Google's GKE Kubernetes offering.
 We standardize on Nginx as the ingress controller in all environments - even when deploying to GKE.

 All web traffic to our LSP aspects for a given LSP instance must go through a single Nginx ingress